AirPods Pro: First Generation

 iOS 14 also added the ability to apply headphone accommodations to transparency mode, allowing the AirPods Pro to act as rudimentary hearing aids.
 In October 2021, a new Conversation Boost mode was added as a customization of the regular Transparency mode.
 It boosts voices above background noise and music.

+Carlos Gordoa and Ariani Reyes of Texas claimed on May, 17th, 2020, their child, B. Gordoa, 12 years old at the time suffered a ruptured eardrum and inner ear damage, resulting in permanent hearing loss and tinnitus, when an Amber alert for 14-month-old Edgar Nathaniel Jesus Collins was pushed through his first generation AirPods Pro at an "ear-shattering volume", while his Netflix volume was low.
+Apple has since won the lawsuit in 2025.